martinmaina/wordcount/README.md

 Count the number of occurrenes of words in a file

 ## Note
-Change the filepath in the program
+Change the filepath in line 34